Doctor of Philosophy - MOVES Institute

 Each committee must also have a chair, who may be the same as the dissertation supervisor.
 The role of the chair is primarily administrative to manage and lead the committee so that the working of the committee is consistent with NPS academic policies and procedures.
 The Dissertation Committee Chair should have served on at least four previous NPS Ph.D. dissertation committees as a voting member.

 The dissertation committee must have at least three members of the MOVES curriculum faculty.
-Committee composition must also include at least one faculty member from outside the MOVES curriculum; this means that member cannot hold an appointment of any type in MOVES.
+Committee composition must also include at least one faculty member from outside the MOVES curriculum; this means that the member cannot hold an appointment of any type in MOVES.
 At least five members are required, of which one may be from another appropriate academic institution or hold domain-relevant expertise.
 At least four members of the committee must have earned doctorates.
+While the Dissertation Supervisor will take the lead on providing technical guidance for the student’s research, it is expected that the other committee members will take an active role in guiding and advising the student as the research is being conducted and while the dissertation is being written.

 Every MOVES Ph.D. student is expected to maintain regular contact with the members of their committee regarding progress towards the degree.
-It is strongly recommended that the student schedule regular status meetings with the entire committee – ideally on a quarterly basis.
+The student should plan on meeting with their Dissertation Supervisor at minimum on a weekly basis.
+It is strongly recommended that the student schedule regular face to face status meetings with the entire committee – at least on a quarterly basis and more frequently as the work approaches completion.

 The purpose of the written qualifying examination is to check the student's analytical skills and ability to solve problems in the research area.
 These abilities are critical for success in the Ph.D. dissertation.
+In contrast to the MOVES Core Requirements, these exams focus on having the student demonstrate a depth of understanding and reasoning in each chosen topic area.
+In the Revised Blooms Taxonomy, the expectation is to demonstrate Cognitive Domain Level 5 (Evaluating).
 The specific exams areas should be chosen based on the expected area of research for the dissertation work.
 The student gets at most two chances to pass (see Naval Postgraduate School - 5.4.8 Written Qualifying Examination).
+The student should work with their Faculty Mentor in choosing the exam areas.
+This should be done as early as possible since the details of the student’s program of study will depend on the topics chosen.
+Ideally, this should be done while preparing for the MCBA.

 The exam will typically be completed at the end of the first year of the doctoral program.
 Questions will come from the candidate's three major areas chosen from the list below and agreed upon by the student, the Faculty Mentor, and the MOVES Ph.D.
 Committee.
 The topic areas should be identified as early as possible after starting the degree since what is selected will affect the program of study.